renanthera/simc-wiki/ExpansionOptions.md

  * **azerite_powers** (scope: item; default: empty) A new item option that takes a `/` or `:` delimited list of azerite power identifiers.
  * **azerite_override** (scope: player; default: empty) An option that takes a list of `/` delimited azerite power override specifications.
 Each azerite power override is of the format `tokenized_power_name:ilevel`.
 A special `ilevel` value of 0 will disable the azerite power for the actor, no matter the source (i.e., item, or other azerite power override specifications).
+ * **disable_azerite** (scope: global; default: empty) An option that allows the user to disable some or all sources of azerite-related effects from the simulator.
+An option value `items` will disable azerite-related effects from item sources, and an option value `all` or `1` will disable all azerite-related effects (i.e., items and overrides) from the simulator.

 ## Legion

 ### Items